YifanJiangPolyU/MPU6050/README.md

 uart.h / .c
 	define functions to operate UART interface, for communication with PC

-python/
+python/read_orientation_Kalman_animation.py
-	contains a piece of code in python to read euler angles from the IMU and visualize it (needs matplotlib and pySerial)
+	Python script to read euler angles from the IMU and visualize it (needs matplotlib and pySerial)